 The realm of architecture in Denmark took a revolutionary turn with the advent of BIG Architects, headed and founded by Bjarke Ingels – a local Danish architect with radical and inspiring concepts that changed the way Denmark went about building structures.
-His ideas have always been different, unique, and an amalgamation of two extremes of concept theory – Avante-garde out of the box theories welded with functional aesthetic.
+His ideas have always been different, unique, and an amalgamation of two extremes of concept theory – Avant-Garde out-of-the-box theories welded with functional aesthetic.
 In his own words, Ingels aims to create a pragmatic, utopian architecture that can help create spaces that are “socially, economically, and environmentally perfect”, for lack of a better word.

 The 61,000 square meter bow-tied development amassed the area as the largest development undertaken in Denmark at the time, and the reason for this large expanse of the land area was due to the concept of an “urban neighborhood” instead of a traditional box-like apartment.
 The brief given to BIG Architects was to amalgamate the housing next to each other in a low-cost methodology.
 Ingels wanted to create the development to mimic his historical city, thus intimating the design of row houses in the bottom two levels, and having their facades designed by a different team of architects entirely to showcase the historic reflection of Denmark in this “urban neighborhood”.